srazmjo/Workshop1/project2.md

 ## Part 1
-Extracting Land Use and Land Cover Data for Description This histogram is desired to show population distribution accross different adm2s.
+Extracting Land Use and Land Cover Data for Description

+This histogram is desired to show population distribution accross different adm2s.
 Since the numbers are very big, the log function is used to scale them according to the x-axis.
 ![](project2_part1_hitogram.png)

+This plot shows density based on log of the population accross adm2.
+![](project2_part1_density.png)

 Notice that the density plot has a similar profile as the histogram.
 We can compare the two by overlapping the histogram with the density plot or probability density function.
-![](project2_part1_density.png)
-This plot merges both the density and histogram plots together for better estimation.
 ![](project2_part1_density&histogram.png)

+This plot does a linear model estimation of night time lights based on where the population is distributed.
 ![](project2_part1_ntl&pop19.png)

+This plot shows how density changes based on where night time lights all over Gabon's subdivisions.
 ![](project2_part1_ntl.png)

 ![](project2_part1_all_together.png)